1 K.S. Chithra

 16 Gordon Lightfoot

-Gordon Meredith Lightfoot Jr. is a Canadian singer-songwriter who achieved international success in folk, folk-rock, and country music.
+Gordon Meredith Lightfoot Jr. was a Canadian singer-songwriter who achieved international success in folk, folk-rock, and country music.
 He is credited with helping to define the folk-pop sound of the 1960s and 1970s.

 17 Neil Diamond